checkly/docs.checklyhq.com/site/content/docs/cli/command-line-reference.md

 - `KEY`: Environment variable key.
 - `VALUE`: Environment variable value.
-- `--locked` or `-l`: Indicate that the environment variable will be locked.
+- `--locked` or `-l`: Indicate that the environment variable will be locked, making it private to all read only users.

 ### `npx checkly env update`
-Update global environment variable.
+Updates a global environment variable.

 ```bash
 checkly env update [KEY] [VALUE] [-l]